Freediver descending into deep blue Malaysian waters

 Shah Alam · Selangor

 Five islands.
 One coastline.
-A rarer kind of silence.
+Endless life-lessons.

 Open water training, certifications and depth work are conducted across the islands of Terengganu — Redang, Perhentian, Bidong, Tenggol and Pulau Yu.